 …and the first, foremost, and only thing that happens when a white male author picks up a pen to write a story is validation of himself and his white characters.

 That these writers are all white men is not a coincidence, because whiteness has continued to be a condition for conducting defense (counterinsurgency), as a means of dictating the uneven distribution of life chances (racialization) in the counterterror era.

-Those are serious charges about the authors’ thoughts, motives, and actions, and unfortunately for Darda the analysis of the aspects of The Yellow Birds, “Psychological Operations,” and Youngblood that he argues perpetuate racist ideology and practice aren’t as persuasive as the passages that explore narrative angst and instability.
-I won’t say much here except that he doesn’t make much allowance for the idea that art and writing can critique politics, ideology, official discourse, and popular opinion rather than reflect and instantiate them.
+The statements seem remarkably unsubtle and hostile literary analysis, especially coming from an English professor, while containing serious charges about war-fiction authors’ thoughts, motives, and actions.
+Unfortunately for Darda, the examination of the aspects of The Yellow Birds, “Psychological Operations,” and Youngblood that he argues perpetuate racist ideology and practice aren’t as persuasive as the passages that explore narrative angst and instability.
+I won’t say much here except that his argument doesn’t make much allowance for the idea that art and fiction can critique politics, ideology, official discourse, and popular opinion rather than merely reflect and instantiate them, especially deliberately so on the part of artists and writers.
 I also note two factual errors in Darda’s recounting of character-and-plot details of Youngblood–not confidence-inspiring given how the novel and its author figure so prominently in Darda’s argument.
 Fans of contemporary war-writing probably won’t like or agree with what Darda has to say, but students of the intersection of 20th and 21st-century race, culture, politics, war, and war-literature might consider checking out Empire of Defense for themselves.

 Joseph Darda, Empire of Defense: Race and the Cultural Politics of Permanent War.
 University of Chicago Press, 2019.